xjw1001001/IGCrebuild/docs/tut00/main.rst

         for the logarithm of the probability of no transition to state 0, so this array has only a single entry.
-        The logarithm of the probability was correctly computed as -1 with some small numerical error.
+        The logarithm of the probability was correctly computed as -1 with small numerical error.